yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-house.md

 Pick the one you really like - ideally this is someone who works promptly and is accurate - and engage them for the final plan (which involves the chartered engineer) and the government-compliant designs.

 It's absolutely critical that you get to that Council Plan stage.
-Your architect tells you of these steps, you may have what feels like a very productive collaboration with your architect, only to find out they have left some very critical detail out.
+Even if your architect tells you of these steps, you may have what feels like a very productive collaboration with your architect, only to find out they have left some very critical detail out.

 In our case, for example, we had finalized the plan, so we thought everything was in tip top shape, and we actually began construction.
 The architect himself did regular side visits and saw no reason to inform us of any of the actual process requirements.